Information We Collect

 Transfers of Personal Information Out of the EEA and Switzerland

-Your information will be transferred and stored outside the European Economic Area (EEA) in the circumstances set out below.
-We will also transfer your information outside the EEA or to an international organisation in order to comply with legal obligations to which we are subject (compliance with a court order, for example).
+Your information will be transferred and stored outside the European Economic Area (EEA) in the and/or outside of Switzerland in the circumstances set out below.
+We will also transfer your information outside the EEA and/or Switzerland or to an international organisation in order to comply with legal obligations to which we are subject (compliance with a court order, for example).
 Where we are required to do so, we will ensure appropriate safeguards and protections are in place.

 Server Log Information